asdqmiller/ASD227WeekFive/README.md

 # ASD227WeekFive
 Steps to follow:
 1. Fork Repsitory.
-2. clone respitory to your Xcode.
+2. Clone respitory into your Xcode.
 3. Debug and make work.

 Items to add to Application: